-I’ve fallen flat on my face numerous times with exhaustion and whilst I’m proud of everything I’ve built and created, I’m often not proud of the things I push to one side as a result.
-Like my well being.
+I’ve fallen flat on my face numerous times with exhaustion.
+Whilst I’m proud of everything I’ve built and created, I’m often not proud of the things I push to one side as a result, like my well being.
 I took a month completely off of paid work and travel to get my mind and body back in balance.
 Read more about that here.

 Anyway, this post is all about productivity.
 It’s about me sharing my expertise on the most efficient ways to build a brand, organise your life and hopefully (fingers crossed) leave some time for yourself at the end of each day.

-Google Sheets, Google Docs and Google Slides are my entire life.
+Google Drive, Google Sheets, Google Docs and Google Slides are my entire life.
 Google Workspace, formerly known as G Suite, is basically Google’s alternative to Microsoft Office but in my opinion – better.
 If you don’t use them, you are missing out on a huge trick.
 For every event I run, everything from the planning, itineraries and finances to guest information and dietary requirements gets recorded and stored in Google Sheets.
 For every campaign I work on, creative briefs, feedback from clients and shoot plans are recorded on Google Documents.
 And, for every PDF I create, ebook I write and presentation I design, they are created on Google Slides.
 Within Google Drive you can create folders (as you can on your computer) to help you keep things organised.

 Why is Google Drive SO good?